SNSF Project “The Roman Villa as Ecosystem: Climate, Production, and Society in the Sabina Tiberina” (PI: Sabine R. Huebner)

 The project combines archaeological surveys, environmental analysis, and historical research to reconstruct how the villa functioned within this evolving landscape.
 By studying land use, water management, and agricultural change, we seek to shed new light on the sustainability of Roman rural economies and their long-term environmental impact.

-We extend our gratitude to the Commune of Montopoli di Sabina represented by its mayor, Andrea Fiori, as well as the Soprintendenza Archeologia, Belle Arti e Paesaggio for the Metropolitan Area of Rome and the Province of Rieti, represented by Francesca Licordari, and Diana Raiano e Nadia Fagiani for their support.
+We extend our gratitude to the Commune of Montopoli di Sabina represented by its mayor, Andrea Fiori, as well as the Soprintendenza Archeologia, Belle Arti e Paesaggio for the Metropolitan Area of Rome and the Province of Rieti, represented by Francesca Licordari, Diana Raiano e Nadia Fagiani for their support.
+We also thank the Swiss National Science Foundation, the University of Basel, the Max‑Geldner Foundation and the Moritz-Straus Foundation for their generous support.